huntse/uncarved/content/articles/ancient_credits.md

 I'll make it available.

-The server also runs some free software of my own, such as [slidentd][11].
+The server also runs some free software of my own, such as slidentd.
 I have been told that if Britney Spears wanted an ident daemon, this is one of a long list she would ignore before just switching on the pidentd that came with her Linux distro.
 My pages are written using the [vim][12] editor, and I use a [typematrix][13] dvorak